FarronF/limerick-council-meetings/meetings/2020/02/24-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 29th October 2020.md

 Aoife Duke spoke about Strategic goals and priorities and explained that private downsizing,

-land availability and any other priorities would be discussed at the meeting.--- **Item 1: (a) Private Downsizing Scheme**
+land availability and any other priorities would be discussed at the meeting.
+---
+**Item 1: (a) Private Downsizing Scheme**

 Ms. Sarah Newell gave an in-depth presentation where the members were provided with